u-bmc/.github/profile/README.md

 # Makes **Waves** in your Datacenter

-## !READ FIRST!
-This org is currently under heavy maintenance.
-The first public release and open sourcing of the rewrite will be released soon!
+u-bmc is a linux OS distribution that is fully open-source, and tailer made for Baseboard Management Controllers (BMCs).
+The repository is structed as follows:

+* u-bmc/u-bmc

+This is the main u-bmc repository.
+This should be your starting point.
+* u-bmc/operator

+The 'operator' is the core u-bmc compontant that manages all microservices and the complete lifecycle of the BMC.

-Here's a short sneak-peek of features for the rewrite dev release:
+Here's a short sneak-peek of features for the upcoming dev release:
 - New userspace architecture using a monolithic approach
 - TUF updates
 - Sigstore provenance